webplatform/docs/tutorials/styling_svg_with_css/index.md

 &lt;/svg&gt;</pre>
 </li>
 <li>
 <p>Make a new CSS file, <code>style8.css</code>.
-Copy and paste the content from here, making sure that you scroll to get all of it:
+Copy and paste the content from here, making sure that you scroll to get all of it:</p>

 <pre>/*** SVG demonstration ***/